 U.S. Court of Appeals, First Circuit

 U.S. Court of Appeals, District of Columbia Circuit

 David Vicinanzo was selected by his peers for inclusion in The Best Lawyers in America© 2019 in the fields of: Commercial Litigation; and Criminal Defense: White-Collar.
 David has been listed in Best Lawyers since 2009.

-David has been recognized for exceptional standing in the legal community in Chambers USA: America’s Leading Lawyers for Business 2018 for Litigation: General Commercial as well as Litigation: White-Collar Crime & Government Investigations (New Hampshire), and was described in the 2013 edition as “one of the go-to guys in white-collar crime.”
+David has been recognized for exceptional standing in the legal community in Chambers USA: America’s Leading Lawyers for Business 2019 for Litigation: White-Collar Crime & Government Investigations (New Hampshire), and was described in the 2013 edition as “one of the go-to guys in white-collar crime.”
 He has also been recognized in Chambers USA in previous years and is accorded the highest professional and ethical standards (AV) by Martindale-Hubbell.

 David is also recognized in the 2019 edition of Benchmark Litigation, the definitive guide to America’s leading litigation firms and attorneys.